Bere Regis: Literature

 The village featured in several novels of Thomas Hardy, most notably, Tess of the D'Urbervilles.
 The village was portrayed as 'Kingsbere', and the D'Urberville family was based on the de Turberville family of Bere Regis.

+Cyril Wood Court

+The village has sheltered housing accommodation, Cyril Wood Court, for older people who have worked in the arts.
+It was opened in 1988.
+The accommodation was refurbished in 2010.

 Sport and recreation

-Bere Regis has an active village sports club and playing fields which can be used for different sports.
+Bere Regis has a village sports club and playing fields which can be used for different sports.
 Bere Regis FC are one of the oldest Football Clubs in England and in Dorset, having been formed in 1885 when they were known as the 'Arabs'.
-They are a well established team.